dglauche/splunk_upgrade_app_compatibility_checker/README.md

 ## Are there limitations?
 * Sometimes splunkbase does not list multiple versions of an app.
 If your version is not listed, the compatibility can't be checked.
-The checker will therefore recommend to update to the most recent app version which supports your target splunk version.
+I'm assuming that if an existing older version is already compatible with your target version, your version is too.
 * Obviously there a couple of apps which are not listed within the splunkbase so they cannot be checked.
 They will marked as "undecided" (see belows screenshot).
 * This app is by no means a substitution of Splunk's python upgrade readiness [app](https://splunkbase.splunk.com/app/5483/)